fhwang/admin_assistant/website/getting_started.markdown

     ./script/plugin install git://github.com/mislav/will_paginate.git

 3) admin\_assistant comes packaged with standard CSS and Javascript that you should include in whatever layout your admin controllers will be using.
+You'll also need to make sure to include prototype.js, effects.js, and controls.js, if you're not including them already.

     <html>
       <head>
+        <%= javascript_include_tag("prototype", "effects", "controls") %>
         <%= admin_assistant_includes %>
       </head>
       ...